Security Checklist/Hosting and Server Setup

-- Understand how to work with the php.ini file, and how PHP configurations are controlled.
+Understand how to work with the php.ini file, and how PHP configurations are controlled.
 Study the Official List of php.ini Directives at http://www.php.net, and the well-documented default php.ini file included with every PHP install.

-PHP 4 is deprecated and has become obsolete.
-Some hosting providers still have both available on servers to support outdated scripts.
-Joomla requires PHP5.
+PHP versions become deprecated and has become obsolete.
+Some hosting providers still have several available on servers to support outdated scripts.
+Joomla should be using PHP7.x.
 (See Joomla Requirements)

 Use local php.ini files